Meet the Team

 Colleen Annesley, MD

-Dr. Colleen Annesley is an attending physician at Seattle Children's Hospital and an assistant professor in the Department of Pediatrics at the University of Washington.
+Dr. Colleen Annesley is a medical director and interim co-chief medical officer for Seattle Children’s Therapeutics.
+Dr. Annesley is also an attending physician at Seattle Children's Hospital and an assistant professor in the Department of Pediatrics at the University of Washington.
 Her clinical areas of interest are leukemia, lymphoma and high-risk or relapsed leukemia.

 Todd Cooper, DO

 Dr. Todd Cooper is an attending physician at Seattle Children's Hospital, a professor of pediatrics at the University of Washington School of Medicine and the Evans Family Endowed Chair in Pediatric Cancer.
-He is the director of the Pediatric Leukemia/Lymphoma Program and co-director of the High-Risk Leukemia Program.
+He is the associate director of Oncology at Seattle Children’s.

 Erin Crotty, MD